Policy Details Page

 Data, Assessment and Research Team (DART)

-In order to prioritize, plan for and appropriately partner on research, survey and data requests, the District’s Data, Assessment and Research Team (DART) will implement a robust application and project maintenance system with five goals:
+In order to prioritize, plan for and appropriately partner on research, survey and data requests, the District’s Data, Assessment and Research Team (DART) will implement a robust application and project management system with five goals:

 - Establish a consistent, fair and rigorous application process;